-Includes initial teaching certification (see an academic adviser for graduate teacher certification plan).

-Required (9 hours):

-ECED 5032 Community Programs for Young Children ECED 5033 Guidance and Classroom Management for EC-6 ECED 5331 Evaluation of Development of Young Children

-ECED 6739 ECED 5335Early Childhood Education Practicum Children, Family and SocietyInternship requires prior completion of a minimum of nine hours of the Professional Education Core and a minimum of 15 ECED hours completed from the 21 ECED hours on the plan.
+Required (6 hours) ECED 5033 Guidance and Classroom Management for EC-6 Credit Hours: 3 ECED 5331 Evaluation of Development of Young Children Credit Hours: 3 Master's Degree Options (6 hours) ECED 6739 Early Childhood Education Practicum Credit Hours: 3 ECED 5335 Children, Family and Society Credit Hours: 3 Additional Information Internship requires prior completion of a minimum of nine hours of the Professional Education Core and a minimum of 15 ECED hours completed from the 21 ECED hours on the plan.
 All placement sites must have an approved UHCL Agreement of Affiliation on record with the Center for the Professional Development of Teachers office prior to beginning the practicum.

-Additional Certification Courses (34 hours):

-EDUC 4310 Theories of Educational Psychology TCED 4100 Core Subjects Teacher Seminar

-LLLS 5131 Integrating the Language Arts LLLS 4344 Reading & Writing for EC-6

-LLLS 5533 Selecting Literature and Materials for Children LLLS 4345 Survey of Children's Literature

-TCED 5231 Teaching Social Studies in the Elementary School TCED 4321 Social Studies Methods for EC-6

-SPED 5030Survey of Individual DifferencesSPED 4300Survey of Exceptionalities

-TCED 5232 Teaching Science in the EC-6 Classroom TCED 4322 Science Methods for EC-6

-TCED 5233 Teaching Mathematics in the EC-6 Classroom TCED 4323 Mathematics Methods for EC-6

-TCED 4378 Pre-Service Internship I TCED 4978 Pre-Service Internship II/Student Teaching

-TCED 4678 Post-Degree Internship I TCED 4679 Post-Degree Internship II/Student Teaching

-Track D - Master's Degree with Focus on Individuals with Disabilities (EC-6)

-Required (9 hours):

-SPED 5233 Providing Positive Behavioral Support SPED 5132 Curricular Approaches to Learning Difficulties SPED 5131 Educational Assessment of Exceptionalities

-Master's Project Research

-SPED 5133 SPED 5931 Practicum in Inclusive Education

-1 Research Topics in Special Education

-Option 3 requires prior completion of a minimum of 9 hours of the Professional Education Core and a minimum of 15 ECED/SPED hours completed from the 21 ECED/SPED hours on the plan.

-EDUCATIONAL MANAGEMENT M.S.
-WITH PRINCIPAL CERTIFICATION
+Additional Certification Courses (34 hours) EDUC 4310 Theories of Educational Psychology Credit Hours: 3 TCED 4100 Core Subjects Teacher Seminar Credit Hours: 1 One of the following LLLS 5131 Integrating the Language Arts Credit Hours: 3 LLLS 4344 Reading & Writing for EC-6 Credit Hours: 3 One of the following LLLS 5533 Selecting Literature and Materials for Children Credit Hours: 3 LLLS 4345 Survey of Children's Literature Credit Hours: 3 One of the following SPED 5030 Survey of Individual Differences Credit Hours: 3 SPED 4300 Survey of Exceptionalities Credit Hours: 3 One of the following TCED 5231 Teaching Social Studies in the Elementary School Credit Hours: 3 TCED 4321 Social Studies Methods for EC-6 Credit Hours: 3 One of the following TCED 5232 Teaching Science in the EC-6 Classroom Credit Hours: 3 TCED 4322 Science Methods for EC-6 Credit Hours: 3

+One of the following TCED 5233 Teaching Mathematics in the EC-6 Classroom Credit Hours: 3 TCED 4323 Mathematics Methods for EC-6 Credit Hours: 3 Internship Option 1 TCED 4378 Pre-Service Internship I Credit Hours: 3 TCED 4978 Pre-Service Internship II/Student Teaching Credit Hours: 9 Option 2 TCED 4678 Post-Degree Internship I Credit Hours: 6 TCED 4679 Post-Degree Internship II/Student Teaching Credit Hours: 6 Additional Information Students seeking teaching certification must complete additional requirements.
+See a College of Education adviser for details.

+Admission Requirements

+- Bachelor's Degree (or higher) and a 3.000 GPA in last 60 hours. - If GPA in last 60 hours is 3.000 or higher, the Graduate Record Examination (GRE) or Miller Analogies Test (MAT) is NOT required. - If GPA is below 3.000, scores from either the GRE/MAT must be submitted. - If GPA is below 2.500 3.000, minimum required test scores; - GRE 294 combined on the Quantitative & Verbal, 3.5 Analytical Writing - · MAT 390

+Educational Management M.S.